+Since Ref.
+45 addressed the problem already, why publish this work?

+Answer: The previous embedded FE technique over simplified the interaction between CNT and polymers and our new approach addresses this problem.

 In this study, we adopt the immersed FE approach that allows the dispersed CNTs and the polymer matrix to be meshed independently but simulated simultaneously as a coupled system.
 It means that the polymer can be discretized as a regular grid, irrespective of the complex nature of the CNT network.
 Using the developed technique, we managed to simulate realistic composite systems containing high concentrations of CNTs (3%) of varied complex morphologies.
 Immersed finite element algorithms assume a fully bonded interface between the randomly distributed nanotubes and the surrounding matrix.
-Unlike the previous embedded finite element approach, which represents the CNTs by beam elements and only embeds the DOF of the CNTs, our immersed finite element model uses 3D elements to represent the CNTs and the equilibrium equations of all CNTs are embedded into the equilibrium equation of the polymer according to the Newton's third law of a fully equiliberated system.
+Unlike the previous embedded finite element approach, which represents the CNTs by beam elements and only embeds the DOF of the CNTs, our immersed finite element model uses 3D elements to represent the CNTs of a fully equiliberated system.
 Therefore, both kinematic and kinetic relations between the composite constituents are considered in the newly proposed immersed FE algorithm.
 The developed method is validated by comparing its results for different cases with those obtained with the traditional finite element simulations and then used to investigate the effect of volume fraction and waviness of CNTs on the mechanical properties of epoxy-based nanocomposites.

-It should be mentioned that the developed immersed FE approach can be utilized to model different particle-reinforced composites with complex fiber architectures and dispersion states.
-This model can also be coupled with electrical models to determine the electromechanical coupling of nanocomposites-based sensors.

 Immersed finite element modeling procedure